JojoDuke/barbershop-ai-in-czech/TESTING.md

 - Bot detects you want to change time
 - Asks for confirmation: "I see you want to change to Wednesday 11am.
 Should I find Wednesday slots instead?"
 - Reply: `yes`
-- Bot shows Wednesday slots
+- The bot shows Wednesday slots

 #### ✅ Test 6: Multi-Venue Support (if configured)
 **Setup:** Add multiple business IDs to `.env`: